 MRDLG = maximum residual disinfectant level goal.
-The level of a disinfectant added for water treatment below which there is no known or expected risk to health.
-MRDLGs are set by the U.S. Environmental Protection Agency.
+The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 NA = not applicable.